Category Archives: Greek Royals

 In 1958, Sophia visited the United States with her mother and brother.
 The family made appearances at several sites in numerous states during their month-long visit.
 During a stop in Quincy, Massachusetts, Queen Frederica christened a new oil tanker The Princess Sophie.
 The tanker was owned by Greek shipping magnate Stavros Niarchos, via one of his many companies.
 At the time, The Princess Sophie was the largest cargo ship ever built in the United States.

 In 1960, Sophia served as an alternate to her brother on the Greek Olympic sailing team.
-The entire family made the trip to Rome to see Constantine and the Greek sailing team win the Dragon class gold medal.
-Along with her native Greek, Sophia also became fluent in her mother’s home language (German), English, and later French and Spanish.
+The entire family traveled to Rome to see Constantine and the Greek sailing team win the Dragon class gold medal.
+Along with her native Greek, Sophia became fluent in her mother’s native language German, English, and later French and Spanish.

 For more information about Sofia see: